Diagnosis of male infertility

 Testicular biopsy

 A test that confirms the presence or absence of spermatogenic cells in the testes.
-A biopsy is most often ordered for patients who are found to have no sperm in their semen (azoospermia).
+Biopsy is most commonly prescribed for patients found to have no sperm in their semen (azoospermia).

 SCD test